 Heads hung low in shame, we fled south to Rome, insisting we keep the remainder of our reservations.

-Up a long and winding road, far, far, far away from the center of the city, was the Cavalieri, a Waldorf Astoria hotel.
+Up a winding road, a brief cab ride away from the center of the city, was the Rome Cavalieri, a Waldorf Astoria Resort.
 The property itself gave no indication, no hint, not even a whisper that it was anywhere within the general vicinity of Rome, or even Italy.
 The ’60s-era exterior exuded Los Angeles brutalist modernism, the glittering lobby oozed Las Vegas extravagance, and the accent of the chef of this restaurant, La Pergola, curiously smacked of Berlin.

 That chef was Heinz Beck.
 We met him briefly.
 Though not terribly tall, he seemed to carry himself with an intimidating intensity, though it was almost certainly a regal confidence.
 After all, La Pergola is the only restaurant in all of Rome to have three Michelin stars.
 He can be as intensely confident as he damn well pleases.